biasmv/tap/docs/data.rst

 Handling of Tabular Data
 ================================================================================

-.. module:: tap
-  :synopsis: painless tabular data management for python

-This module defines the table class that provides convenient functionality to work with tabular data.
-It features functions to calculate statistical moments, e.g. mean, standard deviations as well as functionality to plot the data using matplotlib.
+This document explains the basics of working with tabular data, and shows how to add, remove data from a table.

 Basic Usage
 --------------------------------------------------------------------------------